 How can we stop a problem before it starts?

-Most parents and teens are aware of at least one intervention or treatment program for someone who has an alcohol or substance abuse addiction — like a 12-step program, rehab, regular counseling or medical treatment.
+Most parents and teens are aware of at least one intervention or treatment program for someone who has an alcohol or substance use issue— like a 12-step program, regular counseling, or medical treatment.
 But what if your child or teen hasn’t used drugs or alcohol yet — but are at risk to try them?
 For instance, maybe your teen was caught smoking marijuana or drinking alcohol with other youth.
 Maybe your teen is beginning to experience behavioral problems at school or home as a result of alcohol or other drug use.
-Your teen might not be addicted, but some type of intervention is needed.
+Your teen might not be yet be using substances regularly, but some type of intervention is needed.

 Now that you identified that your teen is experimenting with drugs or alcohol, what is your next step?
 Approaching your teen about your concerns without an action plan in place might result in nothing more than an eye roll.